Class: Selective Serotonin Agonists

 With intranasal therapy, taste disturbances, nausea, vomiting, disorder/discomfort of nasal cavity or sinuses.249

-With sub-Q therapy, injection site reaction, atypical sensations (e.g., tingling, warm/hot sensation, burning, feeling of heaviness, pressure, tightness, numbness), dizziness/vertigo, flushing, mouth/tongue discomfort, weakness, neck pain/stiffness, chest discomfort.1
+With sub-Q therapy, injection site reaction; atypical sensations (e.g., tingling, warm/hot sensation, burning, feeling of heaviness, pressure, tightness, numbness, paresthesia); dizziness/vertigo; flushing; discomfort of throat, jaw, sinuses, or nasal cavity; weakness, neck pain/stiffness, myalgia; drowsiness/sedation; headache; sweating; chest discomfort (tightness, pressure); nausea and vomiting.1

 Interactions for Sumatriptan